google/cadvisor/docs/development/releasing.md

 - Body should start with release notes (from CHANGELOG.md)
 - Next is the Docker image: `google/cadvisor:$VERSION`
 - Next are the binary hashes (from step 3)
+- Upload the binary build in step 3
 - If this is an alpha or beta release, mark the release as a "pre-release"
 - Click publish when done